Rashid Sumaila: Qadsia Sc

 The Kuwaiti side Qadsia had earlier approached Mamelodi Sundowns F.C. for a loan fee of Sumaila where initially he had returned from Kototo as the Ghana Premier League was not in progress so he landed up in Kuwait to sign a loan deal with Qadsia SC with an option to buy.

-He did offer his best to the Yellow Castles as they are called and helped them win the Kuwait Emir Cup for the 2014–15 season and by his hard works and dedication, he individually received the best Foreign Player in the Kuwait Premier League and Best Player of Qadsia SC respectively.
-As the 2015-2016 Season began Rashid Sumaila had already put pen to paper for an undisclosed fee and had established himself the preferred central defender in the team.
+He played in the Yellow Castles as they are called.
+The team won the Kuwait Emir Cup for the 2014–15 season.
+He received the best Foreign Player in the Kuwait Premier League and Best Player of Qadsia SC respectively.
+As the 2015-2016 Season began he trained with them for an undisclosed fee.

-The season was getting better and better for Sumaila as the winning kept on coming which saw them be the favourite for the League title, their efforts and cohesive play did not end up in vain and was one that got their hands for the trophy, they announced the Kuwait Premier League champions for the 2015–16 season.
+They were announced the Kuwait Premier League champions for the 2015–16 season.

 Al Gharafa

 Sumaila was a hot cake in the Middle East where clubs where chasing here and there so Al-Gharafa SC was fortunate enough to get a loan deal of him from their sister country Kuwait side Qadsia SC.

-What Sumaila brought there was passion and composure to the team, He was the deal and was ready to bring the team back on track so the 2016–17 season saw him outstanding in yellow and blue shirt no wonder he was voted club best player at the end of the season.
+Sumaila became a key part of the team in the 2016–17 season.
+He was known for his steady playing style and helped the team improve its performance throughout the year.
+Because of his consistent play in the yellow and blue kit, he was voted the club's Best Player at the end of the season.

 Plans were, however, in advance to get him a permanent deal but Qadsia SC would not turn their attention either as they needed him back to complete his missions so Sumaila returned to his mother club to start the 2017–18 Kuwait Premier League season with the yellow castles.

 Return to Qadsia Sc

 Sumaila returned to his mother club Qadsia SC to begin the 2017–2018 Kuwait Premier League as an enforcer to the team.

-The season was going to be a good one the Yellow Castle where Sumaila produced one of his best season performances from defending to scoring some important few goals to push the team forward.
-Sumaila was yet fortunate again to win the 2017–2018 Kuwait Crown Prince Cup beating their neighbors and rivals Kuwait SC in the final.
+The season was going to be a good one. the Yellow Castle where Sumaila produced one of his best season performances, from defending, to scoring goals to push the team forward.
+Sumaila then won the 2017–2018 Kuwait Crown Prince Cup beating their neighbors and rivals Kuwait SC in the final.